AnandVetcha/excel-to-ppt-explainer/README.md

 - `--round_digits` : decimal places for numeric values (default 2).
 - `--slide_layout_idx` : index of the PowerPoint slide layout to use for generated slides (default 5).
 - `--skip_cols` : one-based indexes of data columns (excluding the key column) to skip linking.
+- `--allow_zero` : include linked slides for summary cells where the value is exactly zero.
 - `--verbose` : print debug info (useful while wiring up a new workbook).

 ## Summary formula guidelines